HOFFEND00N/Excel-Timesheet-Generator/README.md

 ## Attention

 You can configure environmental variables to store there login and password, and don't enter them every time.
-Environmental variables names should be called "login", "password" respectively.
+Environmental variables key should be specified in config in credentials object.
+Password should be encoded in base64 format.

 In case of wrong provided credentials multiple times, your account will be locked out, because there is a strict policy for failed attempts via